 |

-| SC 50N |
+SC 50N |

-| Ardrishaig latitude 56° 0' 43.9" N longitude 5° 26' 37.1" W
+| Ardrishaig Breakwater Head latitude 56° 43.9" N longitude 5° 26' 37.1" W

 The lighthouse appears to date from the late 1800s and is probably the second to stand on this site.
 Located at the end of the south breakwater in Ardrishaig on Loch Gilp, a branch of Loch Fyne, marking the eastern entrance to the canal.
-ARLHS # SCO-006
+(A 4304) ARLHS # SCO-006

 Photo courtesy Flickervegian [Flickr] |

-| SC 51 |
+SC 51 |

 This light was constructed in 1787.
 Along with Kinnaird Head, it was the first light built in Scotland.
 This light was automated in 1996.

 From Glasgow, take A82 to Tarbet, then take A83 to Tarbert and proceed the length of Kintyre to Campbeltown.
 There you must proceed south till you find the road that goes west to the lighthouse.
 This last stretch of road is not for the weak of heart.
-ARLHS # SCO-145
+(A 4272) ARLHS # SCO-145

 Photo courtesy Giorgio M. Griffa [Flickr] |